nattapatb/nattapatb.github.io/_pages/about.md

 * I sketch out a **[research agenda](https://ieeexplore.ieee.org/abstract/document/10142163)** for designing technologies to support critical thinking in people and fortify them from misinformation and online manipulation.
 I document the discussions in three workshops and formulate HCI-side solutions that help limit the spread of misinformation through user interfaces and effective interventions that foster deliberate thinking in people and skills they need to conduct themselves online.
 -->

+Apart from my PhD research, I am actively involved in research communities of cognitive bias and physiological computing.
+I led the organisation of two successful workshops at premier HCI venues: (1) Understanding and Mitigating Cognitive Biases in Human-AI Collaboration ([CSCW '23](http://critical-media.org/cscw23/)) and (2) Advancing Physiological Methods in Human-Information Interaction ([UbiComp/ISWC '24](https://hii-biosignal.github.io/ubi24/)).

-Before my PhD study, I obtained a Master of Information Science and Technology from Osaka University in Japan, where I received the Japanese Government Scholarship (MEXT).
+I previously obtained a Master of Information Science and Technology from Osaka University in Japan, where I received the Japanese Government Scholarship (MEXT).
 [My master's thesis](https://ieeexplore.ieee.org/abstract/document/9283107) titled *Towards Multimodal Office Task Performance Estimation* led me to develop research interests in cognition-aware computing and physiological sensing.
-Prior to Japan, I completed a Bachelor of Computer Engineering (1st class honours) from Chulalongkorn University, Thailand.
+Before that, I completed a Bachelor of Computer Engineering (1st class honours) from Chulalongkorn University, Thailand.

 ## Academic Service and Volunteering
 * CHI '24 LBW Associate Chair